medikoo/es5-ext/README.md

 	$ npm install es5-ext

-For browser, you can easily create custom toolset with help of [modules-webmake](https://github.com/medikoo/modules-webmake)
+For browser, you can create custom toolset with help of [modules-webmake](https://github.com/medikoo/modules-webmake)

 ## Usage